1Hive/about-1hive/src/pages/blog/02-honey-land/index.md

 We are stoked that everyone is as excited as we are about Honey.
 There are many possibilities for shared value creation that a thriving decentralized and autonomous community can manifest.

 That being said… rapid parabolic growth has its challenges!
-Over the past week we have experience many of them.
+Over the past week we have experienced many of them.

 ## On the technical side
 - Over the weekend the 24 hour transfer limit of 100,000 Dai was hit multiple times, before the bridge validators were able to increase the limit.
 - The brightid social graph has experienced massive growth as people look to get verified in order to participate in the honey faucet, making a process which should be relatively easy feel like a huge and even slightly unfair hurdle.
-- The Graph which is essential to most of our frontend applications, has been fairly inconsistent, likely due to a disparity in capacity directed towards the xDai network relative to Ethereum.
+- xDai's default rpc nodes and blockscout have had outages do to the rapid increase in queries over the past week.
 - An anonymous member of the community reported an issue with the conviction voting app configuration, prompting an adjustment which will disable execution of funding proposals until we can pass a vote to change the configuration (more on this later).